 Does My Head Look Big in This?

 Amal is a sixteen-year-old girl with concerns about friends, family rules, and interest in a cute boy at school.
 She is also making a decision to wear the hijab full time, including to school.
-She knows it will attract some attention and judgment, but she also reflects about it as a decision that is personal and about her faith.
+She knows it will attract some attention and judgment, but she also reflects about it as a personal decision regarding her faith.
 She knows it's going to take some fortitude to be different in a crowd of uniform-wearing private school students.

 I'm glad to see diverse characters in middle grade / YA fiction, and the protagonist is easily accessible to Western audiences - and, as it's set in Australia and not the U.S. - that's an extra diversity bonus.